CSCfi/csc-env-eff/hands-on/allas/allas-exercises.md

 rm -r pythium
 exit
 ```
-# C. Downloading data from Allas to Puhti
+# Downloading data from Allas to Puhti

 1. Login to puhti.csc.fi and move to scratch: